 The main varieties of stone found in the Middle East are limestone, sandstone, and the volcanically produced and very hard basalt.
 These provided for everyday construction needs.
-Precious and semiprecious stones, however, were frequently imported from various supply points (e.g., turquoise from the Sinai Peninsula).
-Ore-bearing stone-carrying copper and iron were located in the southern reaches of the Middle East and in the Transjordan.
+Precious and semiprecious stones were frequently imported from various supply points (e.g., turquoise from the Sinai Peninsula).
+Ore-bearing stone-carrying copper and iron were located in the Middle East’s southern reaches and the Transjordan.
 (2)

 Both large and small stones were used in the construction of walls, fortresses, residences, and public buildings in Bible times.
 (6) The chief biblical words for stone are Hebrew ’eḇen in the Old Covenant and Greek lithos and akrogōniaios (‘cornerstone’) in the New Covenant.
 (5)